postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 ![Collection Runner results](https://assets.postman.com/postman-docs/v10/collection-run-results-summary-v10.jpg)

-To access more data about what happened when a request executed:
+To access more data about what happened when a request executed, do the following:

 1. Select **View Results**.